nilroy/ecs-deploy-ruby/README.md

 - update of ECS service/ multiple ECS services with new docker image of container running in a task (Supports FARGATE)
 - create a ecs-cluster
+- create a ecs-cluster along with service and task definition

 ## Sample config.yml file